mjgs/routes-builder/Readme.md

     |       /     -->  middleware1 --> middleware2 ... -->  homepage.mainPage  |
      --------------------------------------------------------------------------

-  The general idea is that you define the routes separate from the code that handles the route request.
+  The route definition is separate from the functions that execute during the request.
+Each route in the definition lists the middleware functions and the handler function that will run when the route is requested.

-  Route definition files are node modules that export a javascript object that have optional prefix, default_middleware and routes properties.
+  Route definition files are node modules that export a javascript object that have an optional prefix, default_middleware and routes properties.
+Add as many routes in a definition file as you want.

   routes/landing-pages.js: